SHC - Secure Hosted Checkout

 }

-To hide the image at the start of the card field only, use the following CSS code:
+To hide the image, use the following CSS code:

 CSS